- Home

 Gut instinct is built on intuition and past experiences, and some researchers also suggest it could be ‘the highest form of intelligence’.

-Our gut instinct typically refers to the very first thoughts and feelings that you have when you picture or enter a scenario.
+Our gut instinct typically refers to the first thoughts and feelings we have when we picture or enter a scenario.
 So, when you find yourself at a crossroads in life, do you feel excited by the prospect of taking a certain path, even if that excitement is tinged with nerves?
 Or does a path instantly fill you with dread and negativity?

-Many times, we can feel both physically and emotionally whether a choice is one we want, or perhaps need, to take.
-If we pay attention to this feeling, we can then explore it by using logic to guide us while we determine whether this is a reasonable decision to make or not.
+Many times, we can feel both physically and emotionally whether a choice is one we want, or perhaps need.
+If we pay attention to this feeling, we can explore it by using logic to guide us while determining whether this is a reasonable decision to make.

 The more we trust our instincts, the more positive our relationship with ourselves will become and the more content we will likely be.